h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 3. Keep conversations flowing naturally

-4. Remember important details throughout the chat

 ### Testing
-1. Check each tool works on its own
+1. Make sure each tool works on its own

-2. Make sure voice quality is crystal clear
+2. If you can, use a cloned voice instead of a stock one from ElevenLabs.
+This will help your agent sound more human and natural, but make sure your microphone is good, because the cloned voice quality will sound like your microphone's quality.

 3. Test complete conversations for:
    - Finding information